tconfrey/BrainTool/_posts/2021-04-21-My-BrainTool-orgmode-and-emacs-workflow.md

 ---
 layout: post
 title:  "My BrainTool, org-mode and emacs workflow"
-description: "How I personally fit BrainTool into my text-based process."
+description: "How I personally fit BrainTool into my text-based process.
+Learn how to integrate emacs and orgmode with your browser."
 excerpt_separator: <!--more-->
 author: "Tony"
 audience: "nonuser"